kdenny/django-vue-boilerplate/README.md

 # REST API boilerplate
 ## Django REST application with Vue frontend

-See version running on server at http://globekit-cms.appspot.com/
+See example app running on server at http://globekit-cms.appspot.com/

 ### Installing and running locally